 Once the Scrum Team commits and the Sprint begins, the Product Owner can not change requirements or add new requests.
 This person cannot make changes until the start of the next Sprint.

-The only exception would be if an external factor were to change priorities so drastically that the team’s efforts would be wasted if they continued.
+There is one clear exception to this rule: You can make changes mid-sprint if an external factor changes priorities so drastically that the results of the Sprint would be a waste if they continued.
 This rarely happens, but should it take place, the team would stop all work and start the Sprint Planning process over from scratch.
-A disruption of this kind should be a big disincentive for the Product Owner who should only resort to it in extreme circumstances.
+The Product Owner should only resort to this massive disruption in extreme circumstances.

 There are two positive effects of making the Sprints un-changeable.
-First, protecting the team from changes and additions mid-Sprint creates a more positive work environment where team members feel confident in their ability to complete their work and do it well.
+First, protecting the team from changes and additions mid-Sprint creates a more positive work environment.
+Team members will feel confident in their ability to complete their work and do it well.